 Each performance/production is directed by a highly experienced and qualified teacher / director.
 The teacher is different for each term.
 Productions are staged over several nights in the final week of term, in front of a public audience.

 Candidates should ideally have had some (basic) acting experience prior to entering the course, HOWEVER THIS IS NOT ESSENTIAL.
-There is no audition required, however you must attend an interview with the Course Director prior to enrolment to ensure the course is suited to your needs.
+There is no audition required, however you must attend an interview with the Managing Director prior to enrolment to ensure the course is suited to your needs.

 We are looking for people who are enthusiastic, flexible and self-disciplined.
 The intensive nature of the course requires a mature, positive attitude and willingness to learn.
 The performing arts industry is very demanding and highly competitive.
 With this in mind, Sydney Theatre School requires that each student takes full responsibility for their own progress and development.
 It requires a full commitment in all aspects of the course including attendance, punctuality, participation, preparation and performance.